MetaphorData/connectors/metaphor/snowflake/README.md

 grant references on future materialized views in database identifier($db) to role identifier($role);
 -- Grant permissions to access the snowflake "Account Usage" views: grant imported privileges on database snowflake to role identifier($role);
+-- If there are inbound shared databases, grant permissions to "show shares" grant imported share on account to identifier($role);

 -- Create metaphor_user
 create user identifier($user)